 The men?
 Their names were Anton Wallace, 64.
 Richard White, 67,

-I really hate to comment on these things, but I am pissed.
+All this happened before Covid and all the medical masking, I really hate to comment on these things, but I am pissed.
 I really try to keep my mouth shut about these mass/group shootings.
 Lord knows each and every one on the web jumps on to babble on and on about every little factor of mass shootings, pushing their dissected “one-ups-man-ship” on who is the smartest, group shooter adviser/expert, trying to find that angle that specializes themselves as THEE, go-to, honcho analyzer.
 The woulda’s, the coulda’s and the shoulda’s, the Monday mornings of shootings.
 But here goes…

 News reports – “Wilson said he and other members of the security team were watching Kinnunen when he walked into the sanctuary because he was wearing a fake beard and fake wig.”